OdoSendaidokai/Bitwig/ControllerScripts/Arturia - Minilab 3/README.md

 Because this is about integration into Bitwig, the link leads direct to the Bitwig Extension https://www.mossgrabers.de/Software/Bitwig/Bitwig.html

-Driven By Moss Extension installation paths for the various Operating Systems
+Driven By Moss Extension installation paths for various Operating Systems

 ```
 Windows